the0neWhoKnocks/setup.linux/distro/mint-cinnamon/README.md

   ---

   **NOTE: Turns out the below didn't work**.
 Pipewire didn't help at all, in fact it kept crashing after extended use.
-Keeping this here in case I need it in the future.
+Keeping this for future reference.

   Change from PulseAudio to Pipewire by [following these instructions](https://trendoceans.com/enable-pipewire-and-disable-pulseaudio-in-ubuntu/).
   ```sh